nataliedk/nataliedk/README.md

 ### Hi there 👋
 Nice to meet you~! :relaxed: <br/> I am Natalie Diva, an Informatics student at Telkom University
-- 💼 I'm also an active chorister, psalm singer, and secretary
+- 💼 I'm also a lab assistant, active chorister, psalm singer, and secretary
-- 🤔 I'm currently learning C++, Mandarin
 - :email: You can reach me natalidiva7@gmail.com